rickosborne/cascades/md/18-2-8-daybreak.md

 The father and son in row 27 chatted between yawns.

-The businesswoman, now wrapped in her avocado green coat which I had retrieved for her an hour ago, again had her briefcase on her lap and was sorting through its stack of papers.
+The businesswoman, now wrapped in her avocado green coat, which I had retrieved for her an hour ago, again had her briefcase on her lap and was sorting through its stack of papers.

 Suit-and-towel man stepped forward as the line continued to move, looking down at the ground between his feet.